Burbank, California: Crime

 Burbank's overall crime rate for violent and property crimes during 2018 fell by about nearly 11% compared with 2017 levels, according to the statistics from the city police department.
 It represented the first decline in three years, with property and violent crimes in the city falling from 3,197 in 2017 to 2,852 in 2018.
 Rapes also were down in 2018, according to the police data.
 There were no murders listed in Burbank during 2018, 2017 and 2016.
 Three bodies were found in Burbank in 2018, but these homicides were later determined to have occurred in Riverside County.
-Niche, a national online database that publishes city rankings, listed Burbank in 2018 as one of the top 15 "safest cities in America" and number 63 in terms of the "best cities to live."
+Niche, a national online database that publishes city rankings, listed Burbank in 2018 as one of the top 15 "safest cities in America" and number 63 in terms of the "best cities to live".

 Burbank's violent crime rate was approximately 2.34 per 1,000 people in 2009, well below the national average of 4.29 per 1,000 people as reported by the U.S. Department of Justice in the Bureau of Justice Statistics.
 Furthermore, Burbank was named again in 2010 as One of the Nation's 100 Best Communities for Young People by America's Promise Alliance.

-As of December 2011, Burbank police began for the first time posting arrest information online.
+Starting in December 2011, Burbank police began posting arrest information online.
 The website contains archives from the start of the program.

 Criminal offenses are charged and locally prosecuted in the Burbank Courthouse.
 The Los Angeles District Attorney handles all of the felony violations which occur within Burbank city limits.
 The Burbank City Attorney, through its Prosecution Division, handles the remaining violations, which include all misdemeanors and municipal code violations, as well as traffic offenses.
 The Burbank Superior Court is a high-volume courthouse, which is part of the Los Angeles County Superior Court system.
 The City Prosecutor files approximately 5,500 cases yearly, and the Burbank Police Department directly files approximately 12,000 to 15,000 traffic citations per year.
 Burbank Court, Division Two, handles all of the misdemeanor arraignments for Burbank offenses.
 A typical arraignment calendar is between 100 and 120 cases each day, including 15 to 25 defendants who are brought to court in custody.
 Many cases are initiated by arrests at the Hollywood Burbank Airport.
 Common arrests include possession of drugs such as marijuana, weapons, prohibited items, as well as false identification charges.